Ethan-guang/hello-python/README.md

-# hello-python
-My first code project on GitHub
+# Welcome to My GitHub 👋

+My name is Chongguang Zhou, I am currently studying Computer Science at The University of Sydney.

+This is my first GitHub project — excited to learn and grow!